elswob/Badger/README.md

 ## Site navigation

 On every page there is an **info** button in the navigation bar.
 This provides useful information on the key features of each page and an overview of the site on the home page.
-This information is summarised below:
+This information is described in more detail below:

 #### Home page